What this page is

 | Dubai residential price appreciation — 2025 | ~10% YoY | Engel & Völkers, April 2026 | Med-High | Market-level average; location-specific outcomes vary significantly |

 Chart sources: YEIDA plot scheme data (authority rates, High confidence); MagicBricks via Business Today Nov 2025 (Yamuna Expressway apt price, Medium confidence).
 Intermediate points are Vidastu estimates.
-This chart is an illustrative visualisation, not a transaction-verified price index.
+This is an illustrative visualisation, not a transaction-verified price index.
 Past trends are not a forecast.

 The most common source of NRI investor error in this corridor is treating broker marketing figures as verified facts.
 This table makes the distinction explicit.
 Government and authority data are listed separately from broker and analyst estimates.
 Knowing which is which is the whole point of this index.